LED Monkey’s Guide to Using LED Lighting All Around Your Home

 In Your Living Room

 It’s everyone’s favourite room in the home, right?
-The living room's an all-purpose space where the family comes together to chat, listen to music, watch telly and even sleep from time-to-time!
+The living room's an all-purpose space where the family comes together.
+It's a space to chat, listen to music, watch telly and even sleep from time-to-time!

-That’s why comfort and cosiness are usually watchwords for this particular room, and LEDs will help you achieve them.
+That’s why comfort and cosiness are usually watchwords for this particular room.
+LEDs will help you achieve them.

 Ceiling the Deal

 For instance, if you have a ceiling light, it’s important that you choose the correct type of LED light bulb(s) to fit it.
-Pick the right type of base or “cap” and remember that LEDs come in a variety of different colour temperatures, each enabling you to tailor the lighting ambience according to your preference.
+Pick the right type of base or “cap” and remember that LEDs come in a variety of different colour temperatures.
+Each enables you to tailor the lighting ambience according to your preference.

-Replacing your old incandescent B22s and E27s with up-to-the-minute LED versions won’t just give you a very similar, convivial lighting ambience, it will save you up to 90% on your energy bills, too!
+Replacing your old incandescent B22s and E27s with up-to-the-minute LED versions will give you a very similar, convivial lighting ambience.
+Not to mention, it'll save you up to 90% on your energy bills, too!

 Why?
-Because LED bulbs like these consume only a tiny fraction of the energy, yet are able to generate the same number of lumens as traditional incandescent light bulbs.
+Because LED bulbs like these consume only a tiny fraction of the energy.
+Yet, they are still able to generate the same number of lumens as traditional incandescent light bulbs.

 Yes, due to the fact that they produce very little heat, only a small amount of their power is wasted, compared to conventional bulbs that squander around 90% of their energy when they become hot.

-Yes, LEDs waste very little of their energy producing heat, as you'll see from the chocolate bunny video below:
+Yes, LEDs waste very little of their energy producing heat.
+You'll see this from the chocolate bunny video below:

 What's on Telly?